Rubio says U.S. and Russia have exchanged new ideas for Ukraine peace talks

 Thursday's meeting occurred shortly after the U.S. resumed some shipments of defensive weapons to Ukraine following a pause, ostensibly for the Pentagon to review domestic munitions stocks, that was cheered in Moscow.

-The resumption comes as Russia fires escalating air attacks on Ukraine and as U.S. President Donald Trump has become increasingly frustrated with Russian President Vladimir Putin.
+The resumption comes as Russia fires escalating air attacks on Ukraine and as Trump has become increasingly frustrated with Russian President Vladimir Putin.

-“Putin is not, he’s not treating human beings right,” Trump said during a Cabinet meeting Tuesday, explaining the pause’s reversal.
-“It’s killing too many people.
-So we’re sending some defensive weapons to Ukraine, and I’ve approved that.”

 Rubio sought to assuage concerns as he held group talks with ASEAN foreign ministers.